StatCYK/SMICE/config/README.md

+The config_SMICE_benchmark.json storing a dictionary as described below

 | key               |  Default   |         Description                                                                                                                  |
 |---------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------|
 | base_dir                  |  `./SMICE/` |          The directory of the SMICE folder                     |